ElifKir/PetShop-E-commerce/README.md

 I took care to use the orange color as the weight.

-This project consists of a navbar consisting of "cat, dog, fish bird, rodent sections.
+This project consists of a navbar consisting of "cat, dog, fish bird, rodent" sections.

 In this e-commerce website design I've created home page of eCommerce website with banner section, some featured categories images, then some featured products with product price, image and rating.